JustAhmed/JustAhmed.github.io/_posts/Android/2023-01-16-Allsafe Walkthrough - Part 1.markdown

 ## 9. Insecure Broadcast Receiver
 ![25](/assets/images/Android/Allsafe/25.jpg){: width="450" height="550"}

-`BroadcastReceiver` is an an android component that listens to system-wide broadcast events or intents.
-Examples of these broadcasts are like when your phone's pattery is running low then a broadcast indicating the low battery condition is sent.
-Some apps could be configured to listen for this broadcast and lower its powerconsumption and maybe lower the birghtness on your screen, etc...
+`BroadcastReceiver` is an android component that listens to system-wide broadcast events or intents.
+Examples of these broadcasts are when your phone's battery is running low then a broadcast indicating the low battery condition is sent.
+Some apps could be configured to listen for this broadcast and lower its power consumption and maybe lower the brightness on your screen, etc...

-Now the challenge speakes of a `Permission Re-delegation` issue that lets hackers capture notes sent via Allsafe's broadcast receiver.<br />
+Now the challenge speaks of a `Permission Re-delegation` issue that lets hackers capture notes sent via Allsafe's broadcast receiver.<br />
-`Permission Re-delegation` and i quote, Permission re-delegation occurs when an application with permissions performs a privileged task for an application without permissions.
+`Permission Re-delegation` and I quote, Permission re-delegation occurs when an application with permissions performs a privileged task for an application without permissions.

 To start examining the broadcast receiver in the app, I'll go to `AndroidManifest.xml` and look for `<receiver>` tags.